Information Assurance Program (IAP) - Control Validation Testing

 - Security & Privacy Assessment Report (SPAR) template to write up the overall risk report for the project.

-All of these documents come together to enable you to hit the ground running with CVT operations!
+All of these documents come together to enable you to hit the ground running with IAP operations!

-If you have any questions on the CVT, please contact us since we are happy to do a demo or answer your questions in greater detail.
+If you have any questions on the IAP, please contact us since we are happy to do a demo or answer your questions in greater detail.